Research IT 2020 Year in Review

 We piloted and launched a data science training curriculum around OMOP and Nero.
 Over 60 students have completed the curriculum.
 A youtube channel was launched recently scale up our capabilities and to make the training more accessible during shelter-in-place.

 Research IT is at the forefront of cloud use for Clinical Data Warehouse.
-We published our workflows, specifically text data de-identification and image data de-identification strategies, on the pre-print server so the broader community can benefit from our experience.
+We published our image data de-identification strategies, on the pre-print server so the broader community can benefit from our experience.

 mhealth platform integrated with Firebase and CardinalKit